 - To a bowl, add the mashed potatoes, peas, capsicum and sweet corn.

 - Add the salt & black pepper, chilli flakes, all the spices (coriander powder, cumin powder, garam masala).

-- Mix the veggies and spices well.
+- Then mix all the veggies and spices well.

 - Take the wholewheat loaf slices and cut off the edges.